 - Also, turn on the air conditioning and any fans inside your house to assist the air circulation.

-7. Inspect the air filters in the property
+7. Inspect the air filters on the property.

 In the previous step, we mentioned the air conditioning which also needs some attention and maintenance.
 The air filters of the cooling or heating systems in your house have to be cleaned (if applicable) or changed on a regular basis.
 This will help the natural airflow and reduce pet odours.

-Be careful when you remove the old filters to avoid releasing dust in the air.
+Be careful when you remove the old filters to avoid releasing dust into the air.
 Afterwards, you can either search for new ones in a hardware store nearby or online.

 Such devices can significantly decrease the amount of debris flowing in the air and also help eliminate the dog smell.
-There are lots of models available but we recommend to choose an air purifier designed for homes with pets.
+There are lots of models available but we recommend choosing an air purifier designed for homes with pets.

 - Combine 2 cups of white vinegar with 4 tablespoons of baking soda.

-- Pour the mixture in a clean and dry bottle (preferably a spray bottle).
+- Pour the mixture into a clean and dry bottle (preferably a spray bottle).

 - Fill the rest of the bottle with lukewarm water.